Business Startup CostsUpdated March 2026

 LowNational avg: $480,000High

 Mild temperatures keep utility costs moderate, but the high cost of environmental compliance adds to construction and renovation budgets.
 In Laramie, that climate reality intersects with an economy built on a gateway economy where proximity to national parks and ski resorts creates seasonal employment surges.
-The result for start a bar is a market where a balanced labor pool where you'll find competitive quotes if you shop around.
+The result for start a bar is a market where a balanced labor pool where you'll find competitive pricing if you compare options.
 A median household income of $40K frames what's affordable — and what isn't.

 What Matters Most